Caduella/Chat-App/README.md

 * The app is able to read the user’s location data.
 * Location data is sent via the chat in a map view.
 * The chat interface and functionality are created using the Gifted Chat library.
+* Android Studio was utilized as an android emulator.
 * The app’s codebase contains comments.

 ## Design Specifications